rachbowyer/keirin/README.md

     ;; Mean absolute deviation (MADS)  426.87 µs

+See https://github.com/rachbowyer/keirin-demo for an extended demo using Keirin and the Analemma library to graph the performance of **vec** as the number of elements in the vector increases.

 ## Execution overhead

 To minimise volatility of results, the function under test is run repeatedly for at least 300ms and the total duration